 But despite its ominous and prophetic sound, “Ritual” does not deter or frighten its listener, but instead creates a sense of brotherhood and visceral passion with its musicianship and lyrical content.
 Every out- caster, misfit or dissident can hear a message of living life to the fullest without guilt of any kind.
 It urges us to take a stand against and attack the burdens in our personal life, and finally overcome the shackles of guilt, immobility and fear.

-Nearing a 13-year journey so far, The Machine has gained notoriety from domestic as well as international acts, playing alongside the likes of Chimaira, Divine Heresy, Dublin Death Patrol, Systematic, Prong, Flaw and the other countless bay area bands that have come through the scene.
+Nearing a 13-year journey so far, The Machine has gained notoriety from domestic as well as international acts, playing alongside the likes of Exodus, Chimaira, Divine Heresy, Dublin Death Patrol, Systematic, Prong, Flaw and the other countless bay area bands that have come through the scene.
 Their tireless work ethic, talent and experience has made TVM respected and admired by both peers and fans alike, making this group of musicians feel more like old friends than just another local band.

 The Venting Machine’s dynamic and powerful music and live shows create a comforting sense of respite from an external world bombarded by pop culture and pop music.
 It acts as a vessel of honesty and hope, creating a personal space of comfort and empathy in those who choose to hear it.
 A true venting machine.